MARKET GROWER GRANT

 For reference, take a look at this Grower Grant Example Application.

-We continue to strive to better support local Indigenous food producers in addition to non-Indigenous growers in the region.
+We continue striving to better support local Indigenous food producers and non-Indigenous growers in the region.
 Flagstaff is located at the base of the San Francisco Peaks, a place held sacred by thirteen Native nations in the region.
 We live, work, eat, and grow food on Indigenous land.
 Indigenous food production and food sovereignty are vital parts of a just and resilient regional food system.

 Grantees that have received funding for two consecutive grant cycles will be ineligible to apply the following year and will be invited to participate in grant review.